vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/interface/darkmode.md

 ## Options

-You can config darkmode through `themeConfig.darkmode`.
+You can config darkmode through `darkmode` in theme options.

 Available options: